Gystre/Kyle-Board/README.md

 -   anti spam and ddos (cloudflare, hcaptcha, and server ratelimits)
 -   load balancing (docker swarm)

+## Lower Priority Todo (i.e. fix in next project lol)

+-   lightbox preview for images (probs just stick in a prebuilt package or smthn)
+-   find a way to cache images to local storage, resetStore() refetches ALL images which kills my limits on backblaze (not sure where this happens in the stack, nextjs frontend maybe?)

 ## Done

 -   live updates (socket io)